PlanterApp/planter_docs/content/en/docs/600_account/index.md

 ---
 title: "Manage your account"
-description: How to login and manage your Planter account and Planter Premium subscription
+description: "How to log in and manage your Planter account and Planter Premium subscription"
 weight: 600
 draft: false
 url: "account"